coreui/coreui/docs/content/components/offcanvas.md

 ### Events

-Bootstrap's offcanvas class exposes a few events for hooking into offcanvas functionality.
+CoreUI for Bootstrap's offcanvas class exposes a few events for hooking into offcanvas functionality.

 {{< bs-table "table" >}}
 | Event type | Description |